Khazady/blog-and-auth-page-router/public/content/posts/en/react-js.md

 ### useLayoutEffect

-- Used when you need to change styles directly in the DOM tree (`ref.current.style.border = "1px solid black"`)
+- Used when you need to directly modify styles in the DOM tree (`ref.current.style.border = "1px solid black"`)
-- and want them applied **before paint—synchronously**, not after render as with regular useEffect
+- and you want them applied **before paint—synchronously**, not after render like with regular useEffect.

 ### useImperativeHandle

-- Useful when a parent component needs to clear fields tied to a child's local state, for example
+- Useful when, from the parent component, you need to clear fields tied to the child's local state, for example.
-- Methods defined in the child are exposed via `forwardRef`, and the parent can call these methods using the reference
+- Through `forwardRef`, the child exposes methods available only inside it, and the parent can call them via the ref.

 ### useTransition

-- Used when heavy re-rendering affects page responsiveness.
+- Used when heavy re-rendering impacts page responsiveness.
-- It allows prioritizing state updates that affect responsiveness (text input, switching tabs, timeline input).
+- It helps prioritize states that affect responsiveness (text input, switching tabs, timeline).
-- And lowering priority for blocking updates (rendering filtered list results, switching tab content).
+- And lower the priority of state that blocks the UI (rendering filtered list results, switching tab content).

 ```javascript
 const [input, setInput] = useState("");